Quantum algorithms for quantum chemistry and quantum materials science: Challenges for quantum algorithms in quantum simulation

 The first step of any quantum electronic structure simulation algorithm is to approximate the electronic Hamiltonian $\hat{H}$ with a simpler simulator Hamiltonian that describes a system of interacting qubits.
 This is usually achieved by truncating the Hilbert space of a single electron to a finite set of basis functions $\psi_1,\ldots,\psi_N$ known as (spin) orbitals.
 For example, each orbital could be a linear combination of atom-centered Gaussian functions with a fixed spin orientation.

 Electronic structure simulation algorithms based on the \textit{first quantization} method~\cite{abrams1997simulation,babbush2017exponentially,kivlichan2017bounding} describe a system of $K$ electrons using the Configuration Interaction (CI) space (in classical simulations, this would be called the Full Configuration Interaction space).
+It is convenient to choose Slater determinants as a basis for this space.
+Slater determinants are many-body wavefunctions defined as

-This is a linear space spanned by all possible Slater determinant states that can be formed by distributing $K$ electrons over $N$ orbitals.
-The CI space has dimension ${N \choose K}$ and can be identified with the anti-symmetric subspace of $(\CC^{N})^{\otimes K}$.
+where $\{ \psi_i(x_i) \}_{i=1}^N$ are a set of orthonormal spin-orbitals.
+The set of Slater determinants spanning the CI space \revision{$\mathcal{H}_{K,N}$} is formed by distributing $K$ electrons over the $N$ one-electron spin-orbitals in all possible ways, thus it has dimension ${N \choose K}$ and can be identified with the anti-symmetric subspace of $(\CC^{N})^{\otimes K}$.